ChauBoxplot and AdaptiveBoxplot: Two R packages for boxplot-based outlier detection: The AdaptiveBoxplot package

 Apart from the inclusion of the \texttt{alpha} argument, which specifies the target error rate, the usage of both \texttt{holm\underline{~}boxplot()} and \texttt{bh\underline{~}boxplot()} is essentially identical to that of the base function \texttt{boxplot()}.

-6pt The \texttt{AdaptiveBoxplot} package is freely available on CRAN under the GPL-3 license, supported by a concise reference manual that illustrates the function usage.
+The \texttt{AdaptiveBoxplot} package is freely available on CRAN under the GPL-3 license, supported by a concise reference manual that illustrates the function usage.
 As an actively maintained project, it ensures that these advanced, multiple-testing-based boxplots remain accessible to the R community.
 By embedding rigorous statistical inference into a familiar graphical tool, \texttt{AdaptiveBoxplot} facilitates more reproducible and defensible outlier detection.
-For more details on the unified $p$-value pipeline, readers are referred to \citeasnoun{GangB2026}.
+The package's methods are demonstrated in the simulation study presented in Section 4, highlighting their practical advantages in controlling error rates for boxplot-based outlier detection.
+For more details on the unified $p$-value pipeline, readers may refer to \citet{GangB2026}.